Zachary-Levesque/Adaptive-Market-Regime-Framework/README.md

 1. PPO reinforcement-learning position sizing
 2. Intraday execution through Alpaca

-The current selected signal is `regime_portfolio_selector`.
-The project completion report now passes on the current artifacts, while the RL readiness gate remains a separate advisory report that can still flag benchmark-relative weakness in the selected signal.
+The current selected signal is `regime_portfolio_selector`, wrapped by a deterministic regime-aware allocation layer that blends the alpha sleeve with SPY.
+The project completion report and RL readiness gate now pass on the current artifacts.

 The repo now includes a one-command refresh-and-launch path via `./run_pipeline.sh`.
 It bootstraps a clean `.venv`, imports local Stooq data when available, rebuilds the artifacts, and launches the Streamlit dashboard.
 Rerun it whenever you want the saved artifacts refreshed to the latest available data source.